-EATFE held its biennial conference at Gateway Seminary in Ontario, CA in January 2020.
-There were 26 attendees from 15 member schools and organizations.
-This was the 19th biennium conference for the group.
-Here are some highlights from the conference:
+EATFE held its 19th Biennial Conference at Gateway Seminary, Ontario, CA, in January 2020.
+26 attendees from 15 member schools and organizations gathered, and these were the highlights:

 * Attendees benefitted from several plenary presentations dealing with pertinent topics such as theological reflection, intercultural ministry, and spiritual direction in the classroom.

 * Select members presented unique aspects of their current field education programs representing the diversity of practices in which our various schools engage as they help students immerse themselves in field education experiences.

 * A panel of current ministry mentors of students was held, providing helpful perspectives on both how they see the value field education provides, as well as the importance of their role as they mentor students in their ministry engagement and formation.